weihangzheng/ReversiBot/README.md

 # ReversiBot
 6th place finisher out of 420+ participants for 1st year computer programming course at UofT.
 Implemented bot with alpha beta pruned negamax function and a dynamic heuristic evaluation function.
+Made slight modifications so code can't be reused.